 Bio-based plastics

 The renewable resources used in bio-based plastics have predominantly been crops such as corn, cereals, sugar beets or sugar cane.
 There is also ongoing research and development on second and third generation feedstock (see definitions of feedstock generations below).
 However, there is a risk that shifting from fossil to bio-based materials may create new environmental problems.
 The use of renewable resources has an environmental impact too, such as large cultivation areas needed, land use change and impact on biodiversity e.g., if forest is converted into agricultural land.
-Above all, the first generation feedstock is not only needed for plastics, it competes with food production.
+Above all, the first generation feedstock is not only needed for plastics, but it also competes with food production.

 How does the Nordic Swan Ecolabel contribute?

-- Bio-based feedstock – primary raw materials: a certification according to credible third-party standards and certification schemes that follow certain principles, such as:
+- Bio-based feedstock – primary raw materials: certification according to credible third-party standards and certification schemes that follow certain principles, such as:

 - Manufacturers must respect international laws and conventions.